AI Summary of Peer-Reviewed Research

 • Different psychological control dimensions had different predictive effects on adolescent developmental outcomes.

-• Adolescent reports and parent reports differed.
+• Parent reports and adolescent reports differed.

 Disclosure